troyzhxu/bean-searcher/README.md

 }
 ```

-Then you can complete the api with one line of code :
+Then you can complete the API with one line of code :

 ```java
 @RestController